dorukardahan/twitterapi-io-mcp/docs/endpoints/get_webhook_rules.md

 ## Description

-Get all tweet filter rules.Rule can be used in webhook and websocket.You can also modify the rule in our web page.
+Get all tweet filter rules.
+Rule can be used in webhook and websocket.
+You can also modify the rule in our web page.

 ## Example (curl)